jeffersonsantos26/verificador_pe/README.md

 ```

 ```
-5. Run make to compile the readpe:
+5. Run make to compile the checkerpe:

 make
 ```

 ```
-6. Run readpe with app as first arg:
+6. Run checkerpe with app as first arg:

-./readpe ~/putty.exe
+./checkerpe ~/putty.exe
 ```